shekhargulati/52-technologies-in-2016/02-sbt/README.md

 scalaVersion := "2.11.6"
 ```

 `sbt` will not pick any change in the `build.sbt` until you run the `reload` task.
-Execute the `reload` task to refresh the `sbt` shell with new build script.
+Execute the `reload` task to refresh the `sbt` shell with new build script:

 ```
 > reload
 [info] Set current project to tasky (in build file:/Users/shekhargulati/blogs/tasky/)
 ```

-Now if you compile the project using `compile` task you will see that project is compiled using scala `2.11.6` version.
+Now if you compile the project using `compile` task you will see that project is compiled using scala `2.11.6` version:

 ```
 > compile